cybrneon/master-thesis/D_OUTPUT/WRITING/2024-11-07/241107_Skeuomorphism.md

 Mixing qualitative and quantitative surveys and interviews, I wanted to know how ordinary people think of Skeuomorphism in user interfaces.
 I started interviewing people (ordinary people and designers) for an hour, where we went back in time and used old technologies from more than ten years ago!
 Apart from that, I went on to post a survey on some Reddit groups to gather insights on people but also references.

 The interviews I first conducted consisted of asking people about their knowledge of Skeuomorphism, explaining it, comparing it to Flat Design, asking their opinion on both design styles and finally enquire them about their ideas for future GUIs or UIs in general.
 On the table in front of them, multiple diverse electronic devices that best represent the tech era.
-The devices were composed of two laptops and three smartphones, displaying a range of what I now call *The Spectrum of Skeuomorphic GUIs*.
+The devices were composed of two laptops and three smartphones, displaying a range of skeuomorphic GUIs of what I call *The Spectrum of Skeuomorphic GUIs*.
 The next step was to make them choose one device from the table, turn it on and use it until they want to go to another one.
 While they're using it, I'm asking questions and guiding them to open apps like Calendar, Notes, Media Player, etc. All while prompting them for reactions and emotions.